-The metalloids and the difference between the positive ion and the negative ion
+Metalloids and the difference between the positive ion and negative ion

-The metalloids are semi-metallic elements which have the properties of both the metals and the nonmetals, It is difficult to know the metalloids from their outermost electrons due to the difference of the numbers of the electrons in their valencies shells.
+The metalloids are semi-metallic elements that have the properties of both metals and nonmetals, It is difficult to know the metalloids from their outermost electrons due to the difference in the numbers of the electrons in their valencies shells.

 The positive ion